 Nearly one million people in the UK live with dementia, 90% of whom are 65 or over.
 If you notice any of the symptoms above, you should visit your GP as soon as possible, especially if you are over 65.
 An early diagnosis will help you get the best results from treatment while giving you more time to prepare for the future.

 The symptoms of dementia can be frightening for you and your loved ones alike.
-Personal Alarms can offer peace of mind – especially the new GO GPS Alarm.
+Personal Alarms can offer peace of mind.
 If you ever get disoriented or become confused about your surroundings, you’ll be able to press your pendant for help.
 Our expert Response Team are trained to provide reassurance and take action quickly.

 Older people are susceptible to developing diabetes.
 In fact, half of all people with diabetes in the UK are over 65.
 Diabetes is a lifelong condition, which occurs when the body doesn’t have enough insulin.
 This could be because the pancreas isn’t producing enough, or because the body is resistant to the insulin it produces.
 Diabetes affects an astonishing 3.9 million people here in the United Kingdom.